Learning-and-Intelligent-Systems/lisdf/README.md

 ## Installation

-### Installing with `pip`

-**TLDR:** `pip install lisdf@git+https://github.com/Learning-and-Intelligent-Systems/lisdf.git`

-If you wish to use the `lisdf-models` repository that includes our model files, you will need install from source as described below.

-### Installing from Source

-1. Clone the repository using `git clone`.
-2. If you wish to use the `lisdf-models` repository which includes our model files then run `git submodule update --init`
-   - **WARNING!** The models in this repo are ~600MB as of 2022-03-25.
-3. Follow the instructions below to install dependencies.
-If you plan on contributing or running the tests, then additionally follow the "Instructions for Contributing" section.

 ### Dependencies

 This repository requires Python 3.8+.
 We recommend you create a [conda env](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtual env](https://docs.python.org/3.8/library/venv.html) with an appropriate Python version before installing